Jwomack7512-bio/BobTheBuilder/docs/pages/backend/io_info/1_flow_between.rst

 Split Flow
 ----------------------------

-Often times we need to split the flow from one compartment to multiple compartments.
+Often we need to split the flow from one compartment to multiple compartments.
 This option splits the flow from one compartment to go to multiple compartments.
 In the figure below, we see the flow from compartment 1 is split to go to compartment 2 and compartment 3.